-Benefits of Inclusion and Barriers to Inclusion (Report Paper Example)
+Benefits and Barriers to Inclusion (Report Paper Example)

 Inclusion is a highly emotional and controversial topic in education.
 Administrators, regular educators, and special instructors continue to experience mixed feelings in relation to inclusion.
 Several studies have been carries out to identify the benefits and barriers to inclusion.
 However, these studies still leave inclusion difficult to implement.
 Still, most schools that have practiced inclusion have experienced more benefits than drawbacks.
 The recent legal decisions affecting inclusion include the law permitting this phenomenon, yet the main stakeholders – teachers and parents – do not think that it is beneficial to both disabled and non-disabled children.
 Legally, it is not clear to what extent inclusion should be practiced.
 Most formulated policies do not show provide decent support for inclusion in many parts of the world.
 Research indicates that inclusion has transformed the life of many disabled learners.
 Therefore, this report will summarize the literature review necessary to identify the benefits and barriers to inclusion.

 The inclusion of children with disabilities into regular classroom learning remains a slow but mighty movement.
 Children incorporated into the high-quality classrooms with their peers gain benefits in all developmental domains (Henninger & Gupta, 2014).
 Research shows that disabled children included in the general learning classrooms have more chances of exhibiting both social and emotional behaviors than their peers in the special educational setting (Henninger & Gupta, 2014).
 These children tend to imitate the behaviors of their non-disabled peers thus improving their own conduct.